NingChu1998/Bible_Verses_Generator/README.md

 [Codepen Demo](https://codepen.io/ningchu1998/full/xxXzeEq)

 ##  Features
-- Load a new verse on a button 'New Verse" click.
+- Load a new verse on a button 'New Verse" click
 - Convert the verse to speech
 - Copy the verse on clipboard
-- Share a quote on Twitter by clicking the given button.
+- Share a quote on Twitter
-- Fetching the data of random bibe verse in JSON format from the [bible.org API](https://labs.bible.org/api_web_service)and saving it in a variable.
+- Fetching the data of random bibe verse in JSON format from the [bible.org API](https://labs.bible.org/api_web_service) and saving it in a variable

 ##  Tech